matlab-discord/Matlab-Discord-Bot/msg/help.md

 !done : Clear a help channel of its busy status. (exit, answered, close)

-!execute : Run code through MATLAB found in a codeblock within the last 5 messages.
+!eval : Run code through MATLAB found in a codeblock within the last 5 messages. (evaluate)

 !google <message> : lmgtfy the last message sent, or the <message> supplied.